tendermint/tendermint/spec/core/data_structures.md

 ### Vote

 A vote is a signed message broadcast in the consensus for a particular block at a particular height and round.
-When stored in the blockchain or propagated over the network, votes are encoded in Amino.
+When stored in the blockchain or propagated over the network, votes are encoded in Protobuf.
-For signing, votes are represented via `CanonicalVote` and also encoded using amino (protobuf compatible) via `Vote.SignBytes` which includes the `ChainID`, and uses a different ordering of the fields.
+For signing, votes are represented via `CanonicalVote` and also encoded using Protobuf via `VoteSignBytes` which includes the `ChainID`, and uses a different ordering of the fields.

 We define a method `Verify` that returns `true` if the signature verifies against the pubkey for the `SignBytes`